Hall was the representative for Ohio’s 3rd congressional district and was a Democrat. He served from 1979 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hall is shown as a purple triangle. (analysis methodology)
+Hall is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hall was the primary sponsor of 6 bills that were enacted:

 - H.R.
 5036 (106th): Dayton Aviation Heritage Preservation Amendments Act of 2000

 - H.J.Res.
 366 (103rd): To proclaim the week of October 16 through October 22, 1994, as “National Character Counts Week”.

 - H.R.
 2321 (102nd): Dayton Aviation Heritage Preservation Act of 1992

 - H.R.
 4572 (102nd): To direct the Secretary of Health and Human Services to waive certain requirements under the medicaid program during 1992 and 1993 for health maintenance organizations operated by ...